This post may contain affiliate links.

 - These can be frozen, see my tips above.

-If you want that perfect sticky, sweet and crunchy breakfast recipe that you will love then you have to make my Pecan Sticky Buns.
+Want that perfect sticky, sweet, and crunchy breakfast recipe that you will love?

-If you’ve tried these PECAN STICKY BUNS let me know in the comments how it turned out!
+If you’ve tried these STICKY BUNS, let me know in the comments how it turned out!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Ingredients